carbonblack/cb-yara-connector/README.md

 # Installing YARA Agent (CentOS/RHEL 6/7/8)

-[YARA](https://virustotal.github.io/yara/) Integration is made up of two parts -- a master and one or more workers.
-The master service must be installed on the same system as CB EDR, while workers are usually installed on other systems (but can also be on the master system, if so desired).
-The YARA connector itself uses [Celery](http://www.celeryproject.org/) to distribute work to and remote (or local) workers - you will need to install and configure a [broker](https://docs.celeryproject.org/en/latest/getting-started/brokers/) (e.g., [Redis](https://redis.io/)) that is accessible to both the task-master and the remote worker instance(s).
+[YARA](https://virustotal.github.io/yara/) Integration has two parts -- a primary and one or more minions.
+The primary service must be installed on the same system as VMware CB EDR, while minions are usually installed on other systems (but can also be on the primary system, if so desired).
+The YARA connector itself uses [Celery](http://www.celeryproject.org/) to distribute work to and remote (or local) minions - you will need to install and configure a [broker](https://docs.celeryproject.org/en/latest/getting-started/brokers/) (e.g., [Redis](https://redis.io/)) that is accessible to both the primary and remote minion instance(s).

-The connector reads YARA rules from a configured directory to efficiently scan binaries as they are seen by the CB EDR server.
-The generated threat information is used to produce an intelligence feed for ingest by the CB EDR Server.
+The connector reads YARA rules from a configured directory to efficiently scan binaries as they are seen by the EDR server.
+T he generated threat information is used to produce an intelligence feed for ingest by the EDR Server.

 1. Install the CbOpenSource repository if it isn't already present: